techmahedy/zunoo/README.md

 });
 ```

-`<a name="section-19"></a>`
+<a name="section-19"></a>

 ## Session Flash Message
 When we work with form submit then we need to show validation error message or success message.
-We can show session flash messages very easily like
+We can show session flash message very easily like
 ```php
 <?php